Nano Nagle: Legacy

 Nagle died from tuberculosis on 26 April 1784 in Cork city, at age 65.
 By then she had established links with Teresa Mulally, who had founded a Catholic girls school for Dublin's inner-city poor.
 In 1794, a group of women who had helped with Mulally's projects in Dublin joined with Nagle's Cork group who had been renamed the Sisters of the Presentation of the Blessed Virgin Mary in 1791.
 Today, congregations of the Presentation Sisters exist all over the world.
 In 1854, sisters travelled from Ireland to San Francisco, California, and within two weeks opened the first of many schools in the United States.
 In 1866, another group sailed from Ireland to Tasmania, establishing the first of many Presentation convents and schools in Australia.

 In 2000, Nagle was voted Irish Woman of the Millennium, "in recognition of her importance as a pioneer of female education in Ireland."
 In a 2005 radio poll, she was voted Ireland's greatest woman ever.
 She inspired Edmund Ignatius Rice, the founder of the Christian Brothers, to bring education to the poor people.
 The Presentation Sisters became one of Ireland's prominent Catholic teaching orders along with the Ursulines, Sisters of Mercy, Christian Brothers, and Presentation Brothers.
 The Presentation order has spread to two dozen countries worldwide.
 Some of the schools founded by the Presentation Sisters are named after Nagle, and her teachings are still followed today.
 Ireland also honoured her with a pair of postage stamps for her order's 1975 bi-centenary, and with a 1985 footbridge across Cork's River Lee.
 Nano Nagle Place, surrounding her original 1771 convent in Cork city, includes her tomb, museum, and archive.

-The Roman Catholic Church officially opened Nagle's cause for canonization in 1984, the bi-centenary of her death.
+The Roman Catholic Church officially opened Nagle's cause for beatification in 1984, the bi-centenary of her death.
 She was declared a Servant of God in 1994, and Venerable on 31 October 2013.

 A sculpture of Nagle, titled Nano and the Children, was unveiled at her birthplace in Ballygriffin in 2009.
 It was created by sculptor Annette McCormack and depicts Nano as "The Lady with the Lantern".